NinetiesPaul/symfony-tasks-api/readme.md

 - Routes definitions
 - SOLID and KISS principles on a MVC architecture

-## App building
+The main tech behind it is PHP, mainly the Symfony framework.
+I'm also using some others libraries.
+For storaging, i'm using MySQL relational database

+## Installation and Configuration
 This app uses Docker, so you should have it up and running beforehand.
 Then clone this rep and cd into the project's folder.
 Before anything create a local copy of the .env file by running:
 ```
 cp .env.local .env
 ```
 Open the newly created file, and in place of the {}'s information, use your database connection information.
-Having done that, execute the following:
+Having done that, run the following:

 ```
 docker-compose build